shellieD/get-ducked/README.md

 ## Credits

-* As this was my first E-Commerce project, I took a lot of inspiration from th [Code Institute's](https://codeinstitute.net/) Boutique Ado walkthrough.
+* As this was my first E-Commerce project, I took a lot of inspiration from the [Code Institute's](https://codeinstitute.net/) Boutique Ado walkthrough.
 I took inspiration from the models, views and templates to get the skeleton of the project up and running.
 I did also add my own custom models for Reviews and Contact and slightly customised the Product model to include a user wishlist.

 * Inspiration was taken from this [youtube tutorial](https://www.youtube.com/watch?v=OgA0TTKAtqQ) to create the wishlist functionality.

 * Inspiration was also taken from this [youtube tutorial](https://www.youtube.com/watch?v=Zkmu93lMLPs&t=0s) to create the reviews app.

-**NOTES FOR ME**

-TO DO:
-SO MUCH!!!

-- 'Are you sure you want to delete { product.name }' popup to prevent accidental product deletion
-- Update Jira Board
- - testing?

-For Readme:-
-Entity-Relationship Diagram
-Flow diagram
-Testing
+### Acknowledgements